ADVICE ON HOLLOW-CORE FLOORS

 For these reasons, and due to the fragility of hollow-core units, the use of hollow-core floors in new buildings is not considered to represent good structural engineering practice and therefore we do not recommend its use.

-The SESOC Interim Design Guidance document is currently being updated reflecting this advice for new design.
+The SESOC Interim Design Guidance document has recently been updated reflecting this advice for new design.

 It is important to consider all failure mechanisms when assessing buildings with hollow-core floors.
 This will mean that multiple units will need to be considered as position and geometry are important.